-FOR the scientist and those scientifically inclined, the Microphot is a valuable auxiliary for microscopic work.
-With the Microphot, you can make moving photo-micrographs for reproduction on the motion picture screen.
+F^{OR} the scientifically inclined as well as for the scientist, the Microphot is a valuable auxiliary for microscopic work.
+With this attachment one may take not only photomicrographs but also moving photomicrographs for reproduction on the motion picture screen.

-The Microphot enables you to watch an object under the objective even during the exposure.
-Through an eyepiece, correct lighting and focusing may be observed.
-This eyepiece also shows the position and stage of motion of the desired object.
+The Microphot makes it possible to watch an object under the objective, during the exposure, thus simplifying the work of taking instantaneous or moving pictures of microscopic objects, especially moving ones.

+Through an eyepiece on this attachment, correct lighting and focusing may be observed.
+This eyepiece also shows whether the desired object is still within the field of vision as well as the desired stage of its motion.